tiagojsag/playbook/guidelines/how-to-handle-cloud-resources.md

-# How to allocate cloud resources
+# How to allocate and manage cloud resources

 This guideline covers the steps you should take should you need a cloud resource, like a server to host a project, a file bucket, a Carto/(something else) account, etc.